1

 Objection: “If this matters, why not raise money from donors instead of complicated bonds?”

 Response: Philanthropy is zero-sum.
 A massive campaign for this would cannibalize donations from thousands of vital health charities already doing critical work.
 The goal isn’t reshuffling a small pot of charitable giving; it’s tapping the multi-trillion dollar stream of wasted government spending.
-This permanently shifts global capital allocation from destruction to creation.
+This aims to permanently shift global capital allocation from destruction to creation.

 “How Do You Prevent Waste?”